The Action of Young Subgroups on the Partition Complex: Topological Preliminaries

 There is an adjunction $ \Sigma^\infty : \mathbf{Top}_\ast \leftrightarrows \mathbf{Sp} : \Omega^\infty$ whose left component $\Sigma^\infty$ is monoidal.
 Given $S$-modules $X,Y\in \mathbf{Sp}$, we let $\Map_\mathbf{Sp}(X,Y)$ be the {mapping spectrum} between $X$ and $Y$ and write $\DD(X)=\Map_\mathbf{Sp}(X,S)$ for the Spanier-Whitehead dual of $X$.
 Using the functor $\Sigma^\infty$, we can observe that the category $\mathbf{Sp}$ is both tensored and cotensored over $\mathbf{Top}_\ast$.
 We will suppress $\Sigma^\infty$ from our notation whenever the context implies that we are working in spectra.
 We will now establish two results which tell us that several strict constructions are homotopically well-behaved:

-\begin{proposition} Assume that the map $f:X\rightarrow Y$ of spectra is \begin{enumerate}[leftmargin=26pt] \item either obtained by applying $\Sigma^\infty$ to a weak equivalence of well-pointed spaces in $\mathbf{Top}_\ast$ \item or a weak equivalence of spectra with $X$ cofibrant and $Y$ a suspension spectrum. \end{enumerate} Then $\DD(f):\DD(Y) \rightarrow \DD(X)$ is a weak equivalence of $S$-modules. \end{proposition} \begin{proof} Let $S_c \rightarrow S$ be a cofibrant replacement of the sphere spectrum.
+\begin{proposition} Assume that the map $f:X\rightarrow Y$ of spectra is \begin{enumerate}[leftmargin=26pt] \item either obtained by applying $\Sigma^\infty$ to a weak equivalence of well-pointed spaces in $\mathbf{Top}_\ast$ \item or a weak equivalence with $X$ cofibrant and $Y$ a suspension spectrum of a well-pointed space. \end{enumerate} Then $\DD(f):\DD(Y) \rightarrow \DD(X)$ is a weak equivalence of $S$-modules. \end{proposition} \begin{proof} Let $S_c \rightarrow S$ be a cofibrant replacement of the sphere spectrum.